prody/ProDy/doc/tutorials/evol_tutorial/msafiles.rst

 contains locations (alignment start, end, evalue etc), pfam family type, accession and id.

-.. ipython:: python

-   from prody import *
-   from matplotlib.pylab import *
-   ion() # turn interactive mode on

-Then we query Pfam using the :func:`.searchPfam`. with a UniProt ID.
+We query Pfam using the :func:`.searchPfam`. with a UniProt ID.

 .. ipython:: python